z900collector/S16-TTL-CPU/README.md

 The flags from these operations would be pushed to a global flags register which is where the Instruction Registers would look if needed.

 ### Secondary register latch

-The registers would have a secondary register latch to enable the basic ALU operations to be performed locally, the 2nd latch is loaded by an XFER instruction (XFER Rs, Rd) This would be different to a LD instruction which moves data into the "A" Latch of a Register.
+The registers would have a secondary register latch to enable the basic ALU operations to be performed locally, the 2nd latch is loaded by an XFER instruction (XFER Rs, Rd) This would be different to a "LD" instruction which moves data into the "A" Latch of a Register.
 The XFER would load "A" and "B" at the same time.
 A logic operation would then be an XFER, followed by an LD, followed by the ALU operation.
 Results get written back to the "A" latch or if coded, transferred to another register using the R-BUS.
 The key points are the XFER is in progress as the LD is being fetched and decoded, then at the end of the LD, the ALU operation could execute.
 As it is occurring, another Instruction fetch is already in progress.

 ## Separate Stack RAM

 Why does stack RAM need to be part of main memory?
 I asked myself this many times, logically a Stack is built from the top down and RAM usage grows upwards.
 If they meet, you are in trouble, but generally they are separate (conceptually) but share the same chips.
 If you split the stack RAM into a separate exclusive address space and have the SP register output to a "local" SP bus via some counter chips (74HC161/74HC191/74HC193), then include the control logic to manage PUSH, POP, CALL, RET and RSP (Reset SP) then you can do stack operations from registers while still having the Instruction Data Bus fetch and process more instructions.

-On reset (or via the RSP Instruction) the stack is initialized to 0xFFFF using pull up resistors on the "D" inputs to the counters, the MR and /LOAD signals then set the address, the output of the counters drivers the address bus for the SRAM.
+On reset (or via the RSP Instruction) the stack is initialized to 0xFFFF using pull up resistors on the "D" inputs to the counters, the MR and /LOAD signals then set the address, the output of the counter chips drive the address bus for the SRAM.
 Only a CALL or RETurn requires the SRAM to present data back to the Main Data Bus.
 The PUSH and POP instructions would be "register" operations using the R-Bus.

+The SP would be a separate "functional Unit" and can incorporate the logic needed to manage moving data around.

+The design of the SP is 80% there, I need to commit my sketches to KiCad and do some block diagrams.

 ## Advanced ALU